0v3rride/0v3rride.github.io/Posts/Offender-365.md

 | order by SourceNodeName asc
 ```

-This is great and all, but there's still not any convienient way to interact with defender/security center programatically.
-Analyzing requests in burp suite I discovered that everytime a query was executed the request would be sent to the following URL, https://security.microsoft.com/apiproxy/mtp/huntingService/queryExecutor?useFanOut=false.
-In the [following article from Falcon Force](https://medium.com/falconforce/microsoft-defender-for-endpoint-internals-0x04-timeline-3f01282839e4), this is described as an apiproxy that Microsoft has put in place to prevent interaction in this manner.
-It is also mentioned that the folks at Falcon Force were able to write a Python script that works around the apiproxy.
-However, this isn't shared, linked or present anywhere in their github repo.
-Oh well.
+This is great and all, but there's still not a convienient way to interact with Defender 365 using APIs other than registering a app within Entra.

+So, time to use trusty old burp suite to analyze some requests.
+When logged into the Defender 365 portal as a user with the security reader role.
+I discovered that everytime a query was executed the request would be sent to the following URL, `https://security.microsoft.com/apiproxy/mtp/huntingService/queryExecutor?useFanOut=false`.
+Doing a quick Google search the [following article from Falcon Force](https://medium.com/falconforce/microsoft-defender-for-endpoint-internals-0x04-timeline-3f01282839e4), described this as an API proxy that Microsoft has put in place to prevent interaction in this manner.
+It is also mentioned that the folks at Falcon Force were able to write a Python script that works around the API proxy.
+This specific python script isn't shared though.

-So, back to playing around with trusty old Burp suite.
-Upon replaying the request multiple times and removing things from it.
-I discovered that the bare minimum you need to make the request work is the following:
+So, I went back to playing around with Burp Suite.
+Upon replaying the request multiple times and removing various elements, I discovered that the bare minimum needed to make the request work is the following:

 ### Request Headers
 * Cookie: sccauth=...
-* X-Xsrf-Token
+* X-Xsrf-Token: ...
 * Content-Type: application/json

-### Post Request Parameters
+### Post Request JSON Data
-* QueryText="KQL query"
-* StartTime="YYYY-mm-ddTHH:MM:sssZ"
-* EndTime="YYYY-mm-ddTHH:MM:sssZ"
-* MaxRecordCount=10
+`{
+   "QueryText": "KQL query here",
+   "StartTime": "YYYY-mm-ddTHH:MM:sssZ", //can be None/Null
+   "EndTime": "YYYY-mm-ddTHH:MM:sssZ", //can be None/Null
+   "MaxRecordCount": 10 //can be None/Null
+}`

+Then I found a [follow up article from Falcon Force](https://falconforce.nl/microsoft-defender-for-endpoint-internals-0x05-telemetry-for-sensitive-actions/), which goes into more detail as to how one could create a work around for the API proxy Microsoft has in place.
+Olaf developed a tool called [DefenderHarvester] (https://github.com/olafhartong/DefenderHarvester/tree/30cfb7558471d2bbadfd279b9c66cb889e9fdfbb) to demonstrate this.
+The tool makes use of what Olaf calls MDE service APIs.
+You can view these service API URLs using Burp Suite and examining the response headers.
+The response header for the specific service you're interested in will be shown in the `X-Source-Url` value.
+In my case, I am interested in using the threat hunting API.
+Remember that `https://security.microsoft.com/apiproxy/mtp/huntingService/queryExecutor?useFanOut=false` is the API proxy.
+Upon reviewing the response headers, I found that the 'real' API the request was being forwarded to was `https://m365d-hunting-api-prd-weu.securitycenter.windows.com/api/ine/huntingservice/queryExecutor?useFanOut=false`.
+Now, instead of having to use the `sccauth` cookie and `x-xsrf-token` header to make a request, we can simply just grab an access token for the scope `https://securitycenter.microsoft.com/mtp/.default`.
+This was found by [reading the source code of DefenderHarvester](https://github.com/olafhartong/DefenderHarvester/blob/30cfb7558471d2bbadfd279b9c66cb889e9fdfbb/main.go#L85) and implementing this into my tool.
+Everything about the request is the same, but this time all that is needed for the headers is the authorization bearer access token that you can acquire in a multitude of different ways.
+There seems to be caveat though under certain unknown circumstances.
+In my case when requesting the access token it forced me to do it from a managed device via interactive login with the Edge browser.
+Any other browser I tried gave me an error.
+I also tried a couple of different methods without using interactive login, and they all resulted in errors about the device not being managed.
+In my case this issue only occured for a user in a specific tenant that I was testing.
+So, this may be related to a policy that is in place on the tenant.
+I did some additional tests on two other users who were part of different tenants and did not recieve any issues about the device being unmanaged.
+I'm unsure what the exact cause was in my case, but I'll have to look more into it.

-In theory you could login to the security and compliance center portal via browser and pull the needed header values with inspect element and then send the post request with the desired values for the parameters.
-However, to me, this is a major inconvience.
-What else can we try?
+Now we have two ways to access the APIs within Defender 365.
+One being logging into to security.microsoft.com via browser and pulling the needed header values with inspect element and then sending the post request with the desired values for the parameters.
+The second using a token acquired from `securitycenter.microsoft.com/mtp` and using it with requests to appropriate MDE service APIs.
+I should note that the `securitycenter.microsoft.com` is an older domain and has been 'replaced' by the `api.security.microsoft.com` and  `security.microsoft.com` domains.
+So, this method could stop working at any moment.

+What else can we try using to get access to Defender 365 API endpoints?
 Well, I tried mimicking the interactive login flow with python request sessions to no avail.
-Feel free to give this a shot yourself and please let me know if you get this working.
+Feel free to give this a shot yourself and please let me know if you get this working as it could be a solid replacement in the future.

 ```
 import requests
 import webbrowser